 There is nothing worse than being in constant physical and chronic pain.
 When you’re in pain, you’re not able to focus on daily tasks or be present with those around you.
 It’s easy to lose hope of an active, healthy life when you feel terrible all the time.

 If you have an injury or are healing from surgery, you will experience some inflammation around the injured area.
 This type of inflammation is ok.
 Acute inflammation is part of the healing process, but chronic inflammation can slow the healing process to a halt.

 Chronic inflammation occurs when acute inflammation is not resolved.
 Chronic inflammation is a major cause of disease, illness, and long-term pain and suffering.
 Pain becomes a messenger to tell you that you have some chronic inflammation that your body would like you to flush out.

 Reducing chronic inflammation is a critical factor in being able to live without pain.
 A healthy diet and supplement regimen can help.
 Here are a few things you can do to reduce chronic inflammation:

 - Physical therapy

 - Consume herbs that help reduce inflammation

-Turmuric is a powerful medicinal spice that gives Indian food it’s yellow color.
-The main anti-inflammaory ingredient in Turmuric is Curcumin.
+Turmeric is a powerful herbal medicinal spice that gives Indian food it’s yellow color.
+The main anti-inflammaory ingredient in Turmeric is Curcumin.
 It is a strong antioxidant as well.
-The natural Curcumin content in Turmuric is fairly low, and is more easily absorbed when taken with black pepper.
-That is why you see several products that contain Turmuric, Curcumin and black pepper together.
+The natural Curcumin content in Turmeric is fairly low, and is more easily absorbed when taken with black pepper.
+That is why you see several products that contain Turmeric, Curcumin and black pepper together.